Příbram: Geography

 The town is situated mostly on the right bank of the Litavka River.
-The Příbramský stream flows through the town and feeds a set of ponds in the town centre.
+The stream Příbramský potok flows through the town and feeds a set of fishponds in the town centre.

 History

 13th–15th centuries

 The first written mention of Příbram is from 1216, when the nobleman Hroznata of Teplá sold Příbram to Ondřej, bishop of Prague.
 Soon the settlement became a market town with a church.
 Příbram was devastated during the disturbances in the second half of the 13th century.
 The Bishopric of Prague invited new settlers to the market town and a period of prosperity began.

 The castle in Příbram was built by order of Archbishop Arnošt of Pardubice.
 New villages were founded in the vicinity of Příbram, and were administered from the castle.
 In the 15th century, the majority of the population was Czech, but there were also Germans who came to the area around the market town to mine silver.
 During the Hussite Wars (1419–1434), Příbram stood on the reformation side.
 After the war, it ceased to be church property and was acquired by the king, who pledged it to his creditors.
 However, the temporary administrators were not interested in the development of the market town, which meant a gradual decline.
 In 1497, Příbram was promoted to a town by Vladislaus II.